msampathkumar/datadriven/Project Submission.md

 * Need to check __Date columns__
     * we shall convert date -> day, month, year, weekday, total_no_of_day_from_reference_point.
 These splits for two reasons.
-        * Reason1: It might be possible that in some location all specific set of complaints are registered on a start/mid/at end of the month.
+        * Reason 1: It might be possible that in some location all specific set of complaints are registered on a start/mid/at end of the month.
 It might also be possible that they are registered on every Monday or so.
-        * Reason2: Taking as much information as possible.
+        * Reason 2: Taking as much information as possible.

 * Need to check __Float and Bool columns__
-    * Longitutude & latitude(features) seem to hold (0,0) instead of NULL which is acting as outlier for now.
+    * Longitude & latitude(features) seem to hold (0,0) instead of NULL which is acting as outliers for now.
-    * Longitude and latitude(features) are too much preceise(in input date) that would make it too diffult to generalise.
+    * Longitude and latitude(features) are too much precise(in input date) that would make it too difficult to generalize.
 As generally water pumps are not installed next to each other to maintain a precision of high accuracy, we can reduce it.
     * Few boolean columns are having Nan(NAN or Null) values which does not completely make them boolean series.
-If we look into this scenario of observing not having data as another symption(new information), to preserve this knowledge we can convert them into labels.
+If we look into this scenario of observing not having data as another indication (new information), to preserve this knowledge we can convert them into labels.

-* Following pairs looks closesly related
+* Following pairs looks closely related
     * quantity & quantity_group
     * quality_group & water_quality
     * extraction_type, extraction_type_class & extraction_type_group

 * Other
-    * categorical columns like installer, funder, scheme_name seems to hold data issue like text capitlisation & trailing spaces.
+    * categorical columns like installer, funder, scheme_name seems to hold data issue like text capitalization & trailing spaces.
     * recorded_by, seems to hold only a single value
     * population & amount_tsh, values are for some given as zero

 ## Benchmark Model

-With simplistic data labelisation and with the help of Random Forest Classifiers, we have created a benchmark submission of 0.7970 for which source code is [here][benchmark_model].
+With simplistic data labeling and with the help of Random Forest Classifiers, we have created a benchmark submission of 0.7970 for which source code is [here][benchmark_model].

 # Methodology